Caring for Blankets, Throws & Linen Bedding

 Love and relish your Tolly McRae blanket.
 Should it need a freshen up, wait for a blustery day and peg it out on the line.
 Give it a good beating and let the wind do the rest.
 If it needs a little more help, give it a squirt of something sumptuous.
-When your Tolly McRae blanket or throw becomes very grubby, pop it to the dry cleaners and ask them to give it a good seeing too.
+When your Tolly McRae blanket or throw becomes very grubby, pop it to the dry cleaners.
 It shall be as good as new in no time.

 If you spill anything on your blanket try to lift the stain immediately.
 Do not rub; rather dab with a clean absorbent cloth or kitchen towel.
 If this alone does not lift the stain, run the affected area under a cold tap and gently squeeze the spill.
 Smooth out and leave to dry flat.
 Do not wring.
 Rubbing will cause the pile to nap and bobble so avoid where possible.
 Please note, Tolly McRae can not be held responsible for items damaged through spillages and staining.

 All our blankets are 100% wool.
 Wool is a natural fibre and will always pill with usage; pilling is the technical term for the little bobbles that appear on the surface of the fabric.
 We recommend using a wool comb or fabric shaver to remove any pilling.
 This Philips Fabric Shaver from John Lewis comes highly recommended, but there are other brands and retailers that sell similar.